IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 ## How?

-We'll be using Ghidra for this.
+We'll be using *Ghidra* for this.
 Ghidra is a reverse engineering tool developed by the NSA and released under... dubious circumstances back in 2018.
 This tool is super powerful, it has a debugger for dynamic analysis (although its a little difficult to set up, we won't be using it or reasons I'll explain later on), a decompiler that displays code retrieved from the binary in a more readable (C-like) format, and automatic PE Header analysis (PE headers are also expanded upon a bit further down).
 If I'm being honest, this workshop is mostly to show off Ghidra and make you aware of how to use it, because I love it (and Radare2 but that's for another day).

 ### Why Ghidra?

 There are plenty of other reversing tools available, IDA and Radare2 are both excellent frameworks for reverse engineering, however we won't be using them in this workshop for a few reasons.

-Regarding IDA, whilst it is arguably the gold-standard, so to speak, of the reverse engineering world, the free version is very limited, it doesn't even have a decompiler, whereas Ghidra is free and open source, meaning you get 100% of the software at the low low cost of £0. (plus the uni doesn't have an IDA license lol)
+Regarding IDA, whilst it is arguably the gold-standard, so to speak, of the reverse engineering world, the free version is very limited, it doesn't even have a decompiler, whereas Ghidra is free and open source, meaning you get 100% of the software at the low low cost of £0 (plus the uni doesn't have an IDA license lol).

 Radare2, on the other hand, is also free and some would say more powerful, quicker, and better to automate using the r2 API.
 Where it fails, however, is in usability.
 Its learning curve is immense (see graph below) and it would be, frankly, cruel to drop it on anyone without the proper knowledge of basic RE, this is a beginner workshop, after all.
 If, after this, you wanna have a go at it, check out their [Git Repo](https://github.com/radareorg/radare2) and [this handy guide](https://www.megabeets.net/a-journey-into-radare-2-part-1/).

 ![Radare2's learning curve, handily graphed by Megabeets](media/r2-learning-curve.png)

-[Here](https://rehex.ninja/posts/comparision-of-re-tools/) is an article comparing all the main RE tools (Cutter is a GUI version of r2)
+[Here](https://rehex.ninja/posts/comparision-of-re-tools/) is an article comparing all the main RE tools (Cutter is a GUI version of r2).

 ### Decompiler and Assembly Windows

 In Ghidra the two main windows you'll be working from are the Assembly (Listing) and Decompiler windows.
 The former of these shows the assembly code (touched on later) taken directly from the program, it does this by reading the file you've chosen character by character looking for specific symbols it knows relate to instructions.
 If you've ever opened an executable in a text editor you know that it just appears like a jumbled mess of random garbage data.
 Of course, it's not really random, it's just your text editor doing its best to translate the numbers that actually form the instructions for the computer into ASCII or Unicode format.
 An assembler is much like a text editor in this way, but instead of displaying it in ASCII, it has a database of what these numbers mean and, hence, can translate them into human readable format.

 A disassembler, however, is somewhat more complex.
 The idea behind it is to take the aforementioned assembly and convert that back into code that looks human written, often in a C-like syntax.
 This means it's easier for us to read and understand, but often at the cost of losing some context.
 For applications that use the Common Language Runtime (.NET apps like C# and Visual Basic) or the Java Virtual Machine (Java, Kotlin, etc.) this is relatively straightforward, as these languages have a closer relationship between byte-code (like assembly) and the actual human-written code for reasons outwith the scope of this workshop.
 Truly compiled languages, however, are much trickier because that close relationship isn't there necessarily.
-A decompiler relies on artefacts left in the code to recreate the structure of the original program as written, which is often scrubbed away so-to-speak.
+A decompiler relies on artefacts left in the code to recreate the structure of the original program as written, which is often scrubbed away so to speak.
 The full way by which a decompiler works is a talk unto itself, but man is it complex.
 [Here](https://en.wikipedia.org/wiki/Decompiler#Design) is a section of a Wikipedia article going into more depth if you're interested.

 So under what circumstances would you use one over the other?
 In short, a decompiler's code is easier to understand at a glance, you have variables and loops and conditionals and all this wonderful stuff we're all used to as developers, it's for the same reason we aren't all writing every program we make in Assembly (other than that wonderful loon who made Rollercoaster Tycoon (I'm a poet and I wasn't even aware of that fact)).
 So surely you should always use the decompiler, no?